 My hon.
 Friend the Member for Havant (Alan Mak) asked the question, and we speak through the Speaker, so I am looking directly at the Speaker.
 I say to the hon.
 Lady that I observe the conventions of this House.

 My hon.
 Friend makes a powerful point.
-If we are going to advance our international trade objectives, that is done not just Government-to-Government, bilaterally; it is done trade organisation-to-trade organisation.
+If we are going to advance our international trade objectives, that is done not just Government to Government, bilaterally; it is done trade organisation to trade organisation.
 To coin a phrase, we are all in it together.

 Clearly these punitive tariffs on Scotch whisky will be extremely damaging for distilleries such as those in my constituency in Lochranza and Lagg on the beautiful island of Arran.
 Despite the Minister’s words, it is clear that this damaging trade war we face does not sit well with our so-called special relationship with the US.
-A number of people have asked this, and I also want to press him on whether he shares the concern that this trade war is happening just as we are at the point of preparing to lose our collective trading strength as part of the EU.
+A number of people have asked this, and I too want to press him on whether he shares the concern that this trade war is happening just as we are at the point of preparing to lose our collective trading strength as part of the EU.